 Fiction Writing Tips 51–60

-Welcome to the sixth page of the Fiction Writing Tip of the Week feature.
+Welcome to the sixth page of Fiction Writing Tips.
 Here you will find tips 51 through 60.

 To return to the tips index, click here.

 If you'd like to ask me about a tip or ask a fiction craft-related question, I'd love to hear from you.
-Either drop me a note through the Contact page or come to The Anomaly and ask your question on the "Tip of the Week" thread.
+Either drop me a note through the Contact page or come to The Anomaly and ask your question.

 Enjoy!